 - Both are close to the best cenotes of the Riviera Maya such as Cenote Azul, Cenote Tak-bi-ha, and Cenote Cristalino which are halfway between the two towns.
 However, there are many cenotes near Tulum that are closer than to Playa del Carmen

 - Both have amazing hotels and vacation rentals to choose from.

 - Both have incredible Restaurants for any budget and taste

-- Both Tulum and Playa del Carmen have a great expat and digital nomads community with many co-working space and cute cafes where to work from
+- Both Tulum and Playa del Carmen have a great expat and digital nomads community with many co-working spaces and cute cafes where to work from

 To be honest, since both towns are barely an hour away from each other, you should definitely visit and spend some time in both.
 They offer two very different but fun atmospheres that are worth experiencing on your own.